 R. Douglas Norby, Director and Chairman of the Audit Committee.
 Mr. Norby became our director and Chairman of the Audit Committee in March 2010.
 Mr. Norby retired from full time employment in July 2006.
 Mr. Norby previously served as our director and Chairman of the Audit Committee from May 2006 until October 2008.
 Mr. Norby served as Senior Vice President and Chief Financial Officer of Tessera Technologies, Inc., a public semiconductor intellectual property company, from July 2003 to January 2006.
 Mr. Norby worked as a management consultant with Tessera from May 2003 until July 2003 and from January 2006 to July 2006.
-Mr. Norby served as Chief Financial Officer of Zambeel, Inc., a data storage systems company, from March 2002 until February 2003, and as Senior Vice President and Chief Financial Officer of LSI Logic Corporation from December 2000 to March 2002.
+Mr. Norby served as Chief Financial Officer of Zambeel, Inc., a data storage systems company, from March 2002 until February 2003, and as Senior Vice President and Chief Financial Officer of Novalux, Inc., an optoelectronics company, from December 2000 to March 2002.
 Prior to his tenure with Novalux, Inc., Mr. Norby served as Executive Vice President and Chief Financial Officer of LSI Logic Corporation from November 1996 to December 2000.
 Mr. Norby is a director of Alexion Pharmaceuticals, Inc. and STATS ChipPAC Ltd. Mr. Norby received a B.A. degree in Economics from Harvard University and an M.B.A. from Harvard Business School.
-Our board of directors has concluded that Mr. Norby should serve on our board and to committee chair
+Our board of directors has concluded that Mr. Norby director and audit committee chair.